 2. The Group Brings Critical Expertise to the Table

 The Reference Group can bring other critical expertise and information to the table:

 - Line managers help in costing and valuing operational impacts in their areas.

-- Financial experts can connect the business case subject with the organizations long-range business plan (a vital connection, when assigning a value to strategic benefits).
-They can explain budget issues, financial constraints, and the basis spending decisions.
+- Financial experts can connect the business case subject with the organization’s long-range business plan (a vital connection, when assigning a value to strategic benefits).
+They can explain budget issues, financial constraints, and the basis of spending decisions.

 - Senior managers from the highest levels can help identify and prioritize organizational objectives: business performance objectives, financial objectives, operational objectives, and still other objectives.
 This information, in turn, provides a solid basis for estimating benefit values and for recommending actions.